resonance-cascade/webmention.js/README.md

 webmention.js
 ===============
-[Webmention.io](http://webmention.io) makes it easy to receive incoming webmentions and webmentions on your website or blog.  webmention.js helps you display them on your gh-pages or statically hosted website.
+[Webmention.io](http://webmention.io) makes it easy to receive incoming webmentions and pingbacks on your website or blog.  webmention.js helps you display them on your gh-pages or statically hosted website.

 ## Live Examples of this in action: